 - intentionally misrepresenting an affiliation between myself and any Government agency.

-- To make an oral or written disclosure to my retail customers that
+- To make an oral or written disclosure to our retail customers that

 - the coin market is speculative and unregulated;